ParthGarg0304/Netflix-clone-Frontend/README.md

-This a Netflix clone
+This a Netflix landing page clone

-frontend
+using HTML,CSS,Js

 contributor: Parth Garg